soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 Before entering your **phone’s hotspot password** please **double check your password**.
 You must enter your hotspot correctly on the first try. **If entered incorrectly, the Motus mini needs to be reset using a PC with a Type-C cabled connection.** So make sure that you entered your phone’s personal hotspot password correctly on the ***Motus Secure Provisioning*** app.

-If you need a provisioning reset for your Motus mini, please open a support ticket from the ​[Soarchain Discord support ticket channel](https://discord.gg/dsbnhMVV78) explaining the problem to the Soar team in detail.
+If you need a provisioning reset for your Motus mini, please click on ​[provisioning reset](/docs/installation-guide/motus-connect-known-issues.md#provisioning-reset).

 1. **Select your phone's name**